 I am a dynamicist.
 By this I mean that I try to understand and predict the dynamical evolution of a wide variety of astrophysical systems, such as binary black holes, star clusters, and galaxies.
-To do this I use the tools of theoretical physics (e.g. Hamiltonian mechanics, nonequilibrium statistical mechanics and kinetic theory), but I also employ numerical simulations and try (when possible) to be guided by real data.
+To do this I use the tools of theoretical physics (e.g. Hamiltonian mechanics, nonequilibrium statistical mechanics and kinetic theory), but I also employ numerical simulations and try to be guided as much as possible by real observational data.

 Dynamics of Binaries

 Another key interest of mine is the dynamical evolution of binary systems, consisting of two objects (stars, black holes, or whatever) orbiting one another.
 Binaries are the astrophysicist’s harmonic oscillator: one can solve the unperturbed problem exactly (a Keplerian ellipse) and then develop understanding of more complex problems with perturbation theory.

 In my PhD I developed a general secular theory for the dynamical evolution of any binary orbiting an arbitrary axisymmetric potential.
 The formalism is applicable to a wide variety of astrophysical systems and also brings several classic problems under a simple unified framework: for instance, (i) the hierarchical three-body problem and (ii) the problem of Oort comets torqued by the Galactic tide both arise as special cases of the general secular theory (Hamilton & Rafikov 2019a).
 The theory demonstrates that large-amplitude eccentricity oscillations typified by the Lidov-Kozai mechanism – and often invoked to explain e.g. black hole mergers and hot Jupiter formation -are in fact quite general whenever a wide binary orbits an axisymmetric host system, such as a globular cluster (Hamilton & Rafikov 2019b).